Keshav-Bachu/User-Spend-Analysis/README.md

 *.npy files           - Trained weights that can be used to predict on more data (instructions to load and use them within the code)

+## Built With
+Numpy                       - Used to store weights and format data

+Tensorflow-gpu/Tensorflow   - Used to build the model and train weights

+## Prerequisites
+Appropriate packages used within the project (most importantly Numpy and Tensorflow/Tensorflow-gpu)

+Python 3.6.5 or above (project built on 3.6.5, will most likely work with older versions, but recommended to use the newest version)

+## Usage/Deployment
+1. Clone this repo to your local system

+2. Open the FormatData.py file and run said file, the code will handel the rest

+## Author
+* Keshav Bachu